jvns/teeceepee/README.md

   listen on a fake IP address and send gratuitous ARPs to the router.
   This is why `curl.py` needs your network interface and a fake IP address.
 * It's slow, because Python.
+If you watch it in Wireshark, it does a hilarious thing where it gets backed up sending ACKs and then sends a load of ACKs at the end and takes forever to close the connection.
 * Sometimes the ARP spoofing or sniffing doesn't quite work.
 Usually if I run it 5 times it will work.